- Traumatising content

 Meanwhile, Kiran leaves his home to defy mediocrity.
 Named after the hope he represents, he seeks a [Class] so austere that hundreds fail in their search.
 Yet, before this [Class] even the Gods bow their heads in respect.

-Also known as A world of Monsters, the story follows a monster and humans in a system word with a Buddhist/Hindu philosophy.
+Also known as I Reincarnated as an Immortal Caterpillar, the story follows a monster and humans in a system word with a Buddhist/Hindu philosophy.
 The System is especially influenced by this philosophy.

 Cover by the ever so awesome Jefferymoonworm